jamesrplee/print-generic-resizable/README.md

 ##Importing the template into outfit

-1. Create a new template.

-2. Copy the contents of `src/index.mst`
+1. Copy the contents of `src/index.mst`

-3. Edit the contents of `index.html.mst` in the outfit repo and paste in the code that you copied from `src/index.mst`
+2. Edit the contents of `index.html.mst` in the outfit repo and paste in the code that you copied from `src/index.mst`

-4. Copy contents of the files in `/build/assets` and create corresponding directories and files in outfit.
+3. Copy contents of the files in `/build/assets` and create corresponding directories and files in outfit.

-5. Navigate to the tags view and create the missing variables.
+4. Navigate to the Inputs tab and fill out the missing ones

-6. Booyah.
+5. Booyah.